HenkWillcock/SWEN301ArchitectureProject/Essay.md

 ##### Board

+This object represents the game board.
+Its main component is a 2D array of 'Cell' objects.
+It acts as the model component of a model view controller architecture.

+A problem with this class is that it also handles some of the control of the game.
+It is sent mouse click information by another object which it then has to use to move pieces.
+If this responsibility was given to a new 'Controller' class it would significatly reduce the complexity of this 'Board' class.
+The 'Board' class would essentially become a data storage class only which is simple.

 ##### Game

+This object is a list of all the moves made so far in the game.
+It is used primarily for saving the game.
+Given the known starting position of chess game, the program can quickly perform all the moves listed in a 'Game' object in order to get back to the original position.

 ##### Movement

 This class handles most of the behaviour of the program.
-It's by far the largest class, at over 900 lines of code.
+It's the largest class, at over 900 lines of code.
 It has useful methods which do legal moves to the game.
 These are:

 ```java
 undoMove();